 There is a lot to consider when it comes to choosing between granite and quartz.
 That includes durability, maintenance, appearance, cost, and location of installation.
 Both have their advantages and disadvantages.

 Both materials come in a variety of pricing ranges.
-The price depends on the quality, rarity of the color, and location where it was mined or made.
+The price depends on the quality, the rarity of the color, and the location where it was mined or made.
 However, whatever material you pick should reflect your habits and personality.
 Furthermore, they are equally stylish and beautiful.

 You might consider granite countertops if you are an avid cooker accustomed to placing hot pans and pots on your countertop surface.
 However, strive to change your certain habits so that your quartz countertops will not damage.